-Through exploration of color science, the theory and reality of color will be extrapolated upon to make better informed decisions on set and in post production.
+Through exploration of color science, the theory and reality of color will be extrapolated upon to make better-informed decisions on set and in post-production.
 We will explore in detail how color is created both in our eyes and in the digital world of sensors.
-Focusing on key aspects of color space, color gamut, sub sampling, bit depth, and understanding luminance students will be shown real world applications, all with an emphasis towards on-set production.
+Focusing on key aspects of color space, color gamut, subsampling, bit depth, and understanding luminance students will be shown real-world applications, all with an emphasis on on-set production.

 From small on-camera displays to large home theater systems, most monitors offer some form of calibration adjustment.
-As part of this workshop, demonstrations on the methods and tools used to calibrate a monitors will be explored.
-Attention will be given to white point adjustment, gamma, color & contrast adjustment, and the tools used to analyze a monitors key functions.
+As part of this workshop, demonstrations on the methods and tools used to calibrate a monitor will be explored.
+Attention will be given to white point adjustment, gamma, color & contrast adjustment, and the tools used to analyze a monitor’s key functions.

-Attention will be given to on-set Look-Up-Table (LUT) creation, demonstrating the process for creating and applying a LUT on cameras including the Arri Alexa, Amira, Sony F55, Canon C500 and Red Epic Dragon.
-Specific focus on the application of these tools on set and through the post production process will leave students with a detailed understanding of LUT creation and color management.
+Attention will be given to on-set Look-Up-Table (LUT) creation, demonstrating the process for creating and applying a LUT on cameras such as the Arri Alexa, Sony, and Red.
+Specific focus on the application of these tools on set and through the post-production process will leave students with a detailed understanding of LUT creation and color management.